syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/interaction.md

 ## Select/Unselect elements using program

-The client-side methods [`select`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.html) and [`clearSelection`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.html) help to select or clear the selection of the elements at runtime.
-The following code example illustrates how to select or clear the selection of an item using program.
+The client-side methods [`select`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.html) and [`clearSelection`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.html) helps to select or clear the selection of the elements at runtime.

 Get the current selected items from the [`nodes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSelector.html#Syncfusion_EJ2_Diagrams_DiagramSelector_Nodes) and [`connectors`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSelector.html#Syncfusion_EJ2_Diagrams_DiagramSelector_Connectors) collection of the [`selectedItems`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Diagram.html#Syncfusion_EJ2_Diagrams_Diagram_SelectedItems) property of the diagram model.

 ## Select entire elements in diagram programmatically

-The client-side method [`selectAll`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.html) used to select all the elements such as nodes/connectors in the diagram.
+The client-side method [`selectAll`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.html) is used to select all the elements such as nodes/connectors in the diagram.
 Refer to the following link which shows how to use [`selectAll`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.html) method on the diagram.

 ## Drag